UnionInternationalCheminsdeFer/OSDM/index.md

 the **European Commission** as well as the **European Rail Agency** were involved from the start and guided the effort.

-By involving the experts of the parties, we are confident that the OSDM Model is powerful enough to support the distribution of existing or upcoming commercial products and can be implemented and supported at reasonable cost.
+By involving the [experts](./team) of all the parties, we are confident that the OSDM Model is powerful enough to support the distribution of existing or upcoming commercial products and can be implemented and supported at reasonable cost.